Weaving the Park

 Weaving the Park Workshop 1

-The first workshop will introduce students to the LA State Historic Park site and Sarah Rosalena Brady’s artwork, For Submersion.
-The session will encourage students to imagine the land in both past and future.
-Students will start off with a walking tour of the park by Luis Rincon, the park’s Community Engagement Coordinator, and learn the native plants along the original riverbed of Paayme Paxaayt (Tongva name for the Los Angeles River).
-Samantha Morales Johnson of the Tongva tribe and plant herbalist and educator Thanh Mai will lead a Native plant identification and drawing workshop followed by a tea tasting derived from Native plants.
+The first workshop introduced students to the LA State Historic Park site and Sarah Rosalena’s artwork, For Submersion.
+During this session, students were encouraged to imagine the land in both past and future.
+Students began with a walking tour of the park led by Luis Rincon, the park’s Community Engagement Coordinator, and learned about the native plants along the original riverbed of Paayme Paxaayt (Tongva name for the Los Angeles River).
+Samantha Morales Johnson of the Tongva tribe and plant herbalist and educator Thanh Mai led a Native plant identification and drawing workshop followed by a tea tasting derived from Native plants.

 Workshop Facilitators